O-BERNARDOFOEGBU/DSA-solutions/README.md

 # DSA Solutions Repository

 Welcome to my repository of Data Structure and Algorithm (DSA) solutions!
-Here, you'll find my personal solutions to various DSA problems as listed on [Algomap.io](https://algomap.io), a free Data Structure and Algorithm Roadmap.
+Here, you'll find solutions to various DSA problems as listed on [Algomap.io](https://algomap.io), a free Data Structure and Algorithm Roadmap.

 ## Purpose

-This repository serves as a collection of my coding solutions, showcasing my progress and understanding of various DSA concepts.
-Each solution is implemented in a clean and efficient manner, following best practices in coding.
+This repository serves as a collection of coding solutions, hoping to aid contributors in showcasing progress and understanding of various DSA concepts.
+Each solution is accepted if implemented in a clean and efficient manner, following best practices in coding.

 ## Structure